Healthy Homes Assessment Timberlea

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can be extremely costly for property owners and landlords.
-For specialist guidance, contact us now and schedule your rental property home evaluation.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
+For expert advice, call today and book your rental properties home assessment.

 home assessments for rental properties